Quicksilver151/SalatMV/README.md

 You can find the releases in the [releases](https://github.com/Quicksilver151/SalatMV/releases) tab

+only binaries for linux is available

 ## Building From Source

-### Linux
+### Linux (with the shellscript)

-- install rust/cargo on your system
+- Install Rust/Cargo on your system
-- run `git tag -l` to get a list of tags
+- Run `git tag -l` to get a list of tags
-- run `git checkout [version]` to checkout to the latest tag (regular commits are not stable)
+- Run `git checkout [version]` to checkout to the latest tag (regular commits are not stable)
-- run `build_for_linux.sh`
+- Run `build_for_linux.sh`
-- a file link should be available in ./target
+- A file link should be available in ./target

+### All Platforms (manually)

+- Install Git to on your system

+- Install Rust/Cargo on your system

+- Clone this repository with `git clone https://github.com/Quicksilver151/SalatMV.git`

+- Open the folder inside a terminal

+- Run `git tag -l` to get a list of tags

+- Run `git checkout [version name]` to checkout to the latest tag. eg `git checkout v0.3.1`

+- Run `cargo build --release`

+- Copy the csv files from `/src/` to `/target/release/`

+- The executable file will be inside `/target/release/`

 # Usage

-run `salat_mv --help` to get the following list of commands:
+Run `salat_mv --help` to get the following list of commands:

 ```css
 SalatMV for cli